mjjjjjjjjjjy/mjy-spring-aop/文档/2-Spring AOP-ProxyFactory.md

 			if (retVal != null && retVal == target &&
 					returnType != Object.class && returnType.isInstance(proxy) &&
 					!RawTargetAccess.class.isAssignableFrom(method.getDeclaringClass())) {
-				// Special case: it returned "this" and the return type of the method
-				// is type-compatible.
-Note that we can't help if the target sets
-				// a reference to itself in another returned object. retVal = proxy;
+				retVal = proxy;
 			}
 			else if (retVal == null && returnType != Void.TYPE && returnType.isPrimitive()) {